Gulf torpedo: Biology and ecology

 Little is known of the life history of the Gulf torpedo.
 It is a sluggish predator of bony fishes.
 At night it actively hunts for food, sculling slowly through the water about a meter above the bottom; during the day it usually rests on the bottom and opportunistically ambushes unwary prey.
 It uses its broad pectoral fins to envelop the target fish before delivering an electric shock to stun it.
 Usually solitary, they may form groups during the mating season.
-Reproduction is aplacental viviparous, with the developing embryos initially surviving on their yolk sacs, and then on enriched uterine fluid produced by the mother.
+Reproduction is aplacental viviparous, with the developing embryos initially surviving on their yolk sacs, and then on enriched uterine fluid produced by the mother.The gestation period lasts between 6-8 months.
 Litters of 9-22 young are birthed in the summer.
 Newborns measure about 10 cm wide; males mature at a disc width of 39 cm and females at 45 cm.

 Human interactions

 The Gulf torpedo may be threatened by habitat degradation, as well as being caught as bycatch in trawling fisheries.
 However, its conservation status is difficult to assess as the species may represent a flock of several local species.
 It is often encountered by divers and can give a startling shock if molested.
 The flesh is edible and it is occasionally caught by shore anglers.
 Spear fishing for this species is illegal in Natal.